Canonical graph decompositions via local separations: Introduction

-First, we obtain the \emph{$r$-local covering} $p_r\colon G_r\to G$ of $G$, the unique covering of~$G$ that preserves all $(r/2)$-balls of~$G$ but unfolds all other structure in $G$ as much as possible.\footnote{The use of coverings to analyse graph connectivity from a local perspective goes back to Amit and Linial~\cite{RandomCoverings}.} The graph $G_r$ is usually infinite, but it is highly symmetric; see \cref{fig:HGr}.
-Intuitively, the $r$-locally highly connected regions in $G$ correspond to highly connected regions in~$G_r$, and in $G_r$ they are arranged in a `tree-like' way due to the nature of coverings -- so this arrangement is captured with a tree-of-tangles of~$G_r$.
-In the second step, we apply a Tree-of-Tangles Theorem for infinite graphs~\cite{entanglements} to the covering $G_r$ to obtain a tree-of-tangles of~$G_r$ that is even canonical (i.e.\ invariant under graph isomorphisms such as the symmetries of~$G_r$).
-In the third and final step, the tree-of-tangles of~$G_r$ is `folded back' via~$p_r$ to yield the graph-decomposition $\cD_r(G)$ of~$G$; see \cref{construction:orbittreedecompositionisgraphdecomposition}.
-Following the above intuition, $\cD_r(G)$ captures the arrangement of the $r$-locally highly connected regions in~$G$, and thereby displays the $r$-local connectivity-structure of~$G$.
+First, we take the \emph{$r$-local covering} $p_r\colon G_r\to G$ of $G$ introduced in \cite{canonicalGraphDec}, which is the unique covering of~$G$ that preserves all $(r/2)$-balls of~$G$ but unfolds all other structure in $G$ as much as possible.
+The graph $G_r$ is usually infinite, but it is highly symmetric; see \cref{fig:HGr}.
+Intuitively, the $r$-locally highly connected regions in $G$ correspond to highly connected regions in~$G_r$, and in $G_r$ they are arranged in a `tree-like' way due to the nature of coverings -- so this arrangement is captured with a tangle tree-decomposition of~$G_r$.
+In the second step, we apply a tangle-tree-decomposition theorem for infinite graphs~\cite{entanglements} to the covering $G_r$ to obtain a tangle tree-decomposition of~$G_r$ that is even canonical (i.e.\ invariant under graph isomorphisms such as the symmetries of~$G_r$).
+In the third and final step, the tangle tree-decomposition of~$G_r$ is `folded back' via~$p_r$ to yield the graph-decomposition $\cD_r(G)$ of~$G$; see \cref{construction:orbittreedecompositionisgraphdecomposition}.
+Following the above intuition, $\cD_r(G)$ captures the arrangement of the $r$-locally highly connected regions in~$G$.

 The graph-decomposition $\cD_r(G)$ is canonical, and unique given $G$ and~$r$.
-In the case $r=0$, the covering $G_r$ coincides with the universal one which is a tree: then $\cD_r(G)$ decomposes $G$ into its edges and vertices, and the decomposition graph is the $1$-subdivision of $G$.
-In the case $r\ge |G|$, we have $G_r=G$, and so $\cD_r(G)$ defaults to a tree-of-tangles of~$G$.
+In the case of $r=0$, the covering $G_r$ is the universal one, which is a tree: then $\cD_r(G)$ decomposes $G$ into its edges and vertices, and the decomposition graph is the $1$-subdivision of~$G$.
+In the case of $r\ge |G|$, we have $G_r=G$, and so $\cD_r(G)$ defaults to a tangle tree-decomposition of~$G$.

-The above construction of $\cD_r(G)$ involves Topology and Infinite Graph Theory, which may hinder algorithmic applications.
-And also for theoretic applications, it can be desirable to additionally have a finite combinatorial description.
-This raises the following question:
+The above construction of $\cD_r(G)$ involves topology and infinite graphs.
+To compute such graph-decompositions, and thereby make them accessible to algorithms, we thus need to solve the following problem: \enlargethispage{\baselineskip} \begin{mainproblem} Is there a finite combinatorial description of graph-decompositions like $\cD_r(G)$? \end{mainproblem}